Larry Page: Early management style

 Even though Page's new model was unsustainable and led to disgruntlement among the affected employees, his issue with engineers being managed by non-engineering staff gained traction.
 Page also believed that the faster Google's search engine returned answers, the more it would be used.
 He fretted over milliseconds and pushed his engineers—from those who developed algorithms to those who built data centers—to think about lag times.
-He also pushed for keeping Google's home page famously sparse in its design because it would help the search results load faster.
+He also pushed for keeping Google's home page famously sparse in its design because it would help the page load faster.

 2001–2011

 Changes in management and expansion

 Before Silicon Valley's two most prominent investors, Kleiner Perkins and Sequoia Capital, agreed to invest a combined total of $50 million in Google, they applied pressure on Page to step down as CEO so that a more experienced leader could build a "world-class management team."
 Page eventually became amenable to the idea after meeting with other technology CEOs, including Steve Jobs and Intel's Andrew Grove.
-Eric Schmidt, who had been hired as Chairman of Google in March 2001, left his full-time position as the CEO of Novell to take the same role at Google in August of the same year, and Page moved aside to assume the President of Products role.
+Eric Schmidt, who had been hired as chairman of Google in March 2001, left his full-time position as the CEO of Novell to take the same role at Google in August of the same year, and Page moved aside to assume the president of products role.

 Under Schmidt's leadership, Google underwent a period of major growth and expansion, which included its initial public offering (IPO) on August 20, 2004.
 He always acted in consultation with Page and Brin when he embarked on initiatives such as the hiring of an executive team and the creation of a sales force management system.
 Page remained the boss at Google in the eyes of the employees, as he gave final approval on all new hires, and it was Page who provided the signature for the IPO, the latter making him a billionaire at the age of 30.

 Page led the acquisition of Android for $50 million in 2005 to fulfill his ambition to place handheld computers in the possession of consumers so that they could access Google anywhere.
 The purchase was made without Schmidt's knowledge, but the CEO was not perturbed by the relatively small acquisition.
 Page became passionate about Android and spent large amounts of time with Android CEO and cofounder Andy Rubin.
 By September 2008, T-Mobile launched the G1, the first phone using Android software and, by 2010, 17.2% of the handset market consisted of Android sales, overtaking Apple for the first time.
 Android became the world's most popular mobile operating system shortly afterward.